QTDUadmin/QTDUsite/content/about/index.md

    1. Fundamental questions in quantum thermodynamics.
    2. Quantum thermal machines and fluctuation theorems.
    3. Connections between quantum thermodynamics and other fields, e.g. quantum information, relativity, quantum biology.
-   4. Practical applications to industry and science communication.
+   4. Practical applications to industry, and science communication.

 <!-- The conference will be held at The University of Queensland's [308 Queen Street](https://about.uq.edu.au/campuses-facilities/brisbane-city/308-queen-st), in Brisbane's city centre.
 Please visit [this page]({{<ref "location-accommodation">}}) for information about Brisbane, directions to the venue, and accommodation options. -->